JoinColony/colonyNetwork/docs/_Interface_IRecovery.md

 ### `isInRecoveryMode`

-Is colony network in recovery mode
+Is colony network in recovery mode.